The metric space of limit laws for $q$-hook formulas: Background

 The \textit{rank} of a semistandard tableau $T$ is a nonnegative integer statistic depending only on the type.
 It is defined by For example, for a fixed partition $\lambda$, the smallest possible rank of any $T \in \SSYT(\lambda)$ occurs for the tableau with all 1's in the first row, all 2's in the second row, etc. in the diagram of $\lambda$.
 Therefore, the minimal rank is $\sum (i-1)\lambda_{i}$, which we denote as $\rank(\lambda )$.
 The \textit{rank generating function} for $\SSYT(\lambda)$ is given by the \textit{principal specialization of the Schur function},

 The motivation for considering this particular specialization comes from the $q$-analog of the Weyl dimension formula in representation theory.
 Stembridge \cite[\S2.2-2.3, Prop.~2.4]{MR1262215} put a ranked poset structure on the weights of a semisimple Lie algebra, which in type $A$ reduces to $\rank(\alpha)$.
-The following rational product formula for $s_\lambda(1, q, q^2, \ldots, q^{m-1})$ in terms of the $q$-integers is due to Littlewood.
-It follows easily from the classical ratio of determinants definition of Schur polynomials.
+The following rational product formula for $s_\lambda(1, q, q^2, \ldots, q^{m-1})$ follows easily from the classical ratio of determinants definition of Schur polynomials.

 \begin{Theorem}[{\cite[\S7.1]{MR0002127}}, {\cite[(7.105)]{ec2}}] For any partition $\lambda$ and positive integer $m \geq \ell(\lambda)$,

 \end{Theorem}

 Stanley gave an alternate rational product formula for $ s_\lambda(1, q, \ldots, q^{m-1})$, which is called the \textit{$q$-hook-content formula}.
 Here the \textit{content} of a cell $u$ in row $i$, column $j$ in $\lambda$ is defined as $c_u \coloneqq j-i$.
 Also, the \textit{hook length} of cell $u$, denoted $h_{u}$, is the number of cells directly east of $u$, plus the number of cells directly south of $u$ in the diagram of $\lambda$.